eyedeekay/git-over-i2p/GIT.md

 Then, add the address you will be pushing and pulling from.
 Note that this example address is for Read-Only HTTP-over-I2P clones, if your admin does not allow the git HTTP(Smart HTTP) protocol, then you will need to get the SSH clone base32 from them.
-If you have an SSH clone base32, substitute it for gittest.i2p in this step.
+If you have an SSH clone base32, substitute it for the base32 in this step, which will fail.

 ![gittest.i2p](wizard3.png)